mathebuddy/mathebuddy-simulator/README.md

 > Remark: it is essential that all three repositories are located next to each other!

-> WARNING: Never _(speak "N E V E R ! ! ! ! ! ! ")_ clone to iCloud/GoogleDrive/OneDrive/NextCloud/Sciebo/...!

-> TIP: use _GitHub Desktop_ to clone the repositories (refer to the end of this document).
+> WARNING: Never(!!) clone to iCloud / GoogleDrive / OneDrive / NextCloud / Sciebo / ...!

 # Usage